 Do you enjoy fields upon fields of vibrant flowers and travel to flower festivals?
 Check out the 6 million winter aconites in Jena, right in the heart of Germany.
+It’s the biggest place to catch Jena’s winter aconites, but here are more spots in case you’re in town.

 **** This post isn’t sponsored nor commissioned but contains affiliate links.
 If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free blog full of more travel tips and me fuelled with chocolate to keep writing.
 As an Amazon Associate I earn from qualifying purchases. ****